wildfly/quickstart/tasks-rs/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Add At Least One Application User
+Add an Application User
 ---------------

 This quickstart uses a secured management interface and requires that you create an application user to access the running application.
 Instructions to set up an Application user can be found here:  [Add an Application User](../README.md#addapplicationuser).
-After following those instructions you should have created a user called quickstartUser with password quickstartUser (and belonging to the guest role).
+After following these instructions. you should have created a user called `quickstartUser` with password `quickstartPassword`, belonging to the `guest` role.

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile